1jour1vin

 Revealing aromas of black and red berries and spicy notes

-Rich and deep, with beautiful aromatic tension and balance, and a long, elegant finish.
+Rich and full-bodied, with lovely aromatic intensity and a beautiful balance, and a long, elegant finish

 Serve